 - Management of traffic conditions;

-- Protection of the local ecology (both flora and fauna) by managing environmental risks;
+- Biodiversity assessment by understanding studying the local ecology (both flora and fauna);

 - Surface water evaluation to ensure the integrity of the existing watercourse; and